Bolafawzydeveloper/currency-/README.md

-# WolfBot
 This is the source of the Crypto currency trading bot running on: https://wolfbot.org

-It is written in TypeScript for NodeJS + MongoDB.

 ## Features
 * **Trading**: buying + selling, portfolio management (sync balances with exchanges)
 * **Margin Trading**: leveraged trading including short selling and futures trading